-Beckford, William b.
+Beckford, William Thomas b.
 October 1, 1760 d.
 May 2, 1844 Author.
 He born in Fonthill, Wiltshire, in the manor house owned by his father who was twice Lord Mayor of London.
 He inherited a large fortune from his father, William Beckford, consisting of one million in cash, and several sugar plantations in Jamaica.
 In 1783, after his marraige to Margaret Gordon , he travelled, having been involved in a homosexual scandal, spending the majority of his brief married life in Switzerland, his wife dying at childbirth, in 1786.
-Having studied under Sir...[Read More] (Bio by: s.canning) Lansdown Cemetery, Lansdown, Somerset, England
+Having studied under Sir...[Read More] (Bio by: s.canning) Lansdown Cemetery, Lansdown, Bath and North East Somerset Unitary Authority, Somerset, England

-Berry, Edward b.
+Berry, RADM.
+Edward b.
 1768 d.
 February 13, 1831 British Navy Rear Admiral.
 He was an officer in Britain's Royal Navy, principally known for his capacity in his role as flag captain of rear admiral Horatio Nelson's ship "HMS Vanguard" during the Battle of the Nile (1798), and was knighted the same year.
 He had a long and distinguished career, also commanding "HMS Agamemnon" at The Battle of Trafalgar (1805).
-He was the only officer in the Royal Navy at the time, to have had three medals and commanded a line-of-battleship in The Battle of the...[Read More] (Bio by: s.canning) St Swithin Churchyard, Bath, Somerset, England
+He was the only officer in the Royal Navy at the time, to have had three medals and commanded a line-of-battleship in The Battle of the...[Read More] (Bio by: s.canning) St Swithin Churchyard, Bath, Bath and North East Somerset Unitary Authority, Somerset, England

 Birrel, Peter b.
 July 19, 1935 d.
 June 23, 2004 Actor.
 He appeared in film and television credits that included "Sharpe's Company," "Around the World in 80 Days" "War and Remembrance," "London's Burning," "If Tomorrow Comes," "Arch of Triumph," "Freud," "The Great Riviera Bank Robbery," "Lillie," "Marie Curie," "Alexander the Greatest," "Freelance," "Lord Mountdrago," "I Was a Doctor Who Monster," "Just for You," and "Doctor Who: Thirty Years in the Tardis."
 He was married to British actress, Stephanie Cole from 1995 until he died of cancer.
-(Bio by: Genet) Cause of death: Cancer Haycombe Cemetery and Crematorium, Bath, Somerset, England
+(Bio by: Genet) Cause of death: Cancer Haycombe Cemetery and Crematorium, Bath, Bath and North East Somerset Unitary Authority, Somerset, England

 Burney (D'Arbley), Fanny (Frances) b.
 June 13, 1752 d.
 January 6, 1840 Novelist and diarist.
 "Fanny" Burney later (Madame D'Arblay) was born in King's Lynn, Norfolk, to Esther Sleepe Burney and music historian of some distinction, Dr. Charles Burney.
 In 1760, the family moved to Poland street in London where a brilliant social circle would frequent, which included David Garrick, Samuel Johnson, James Boswell and Edmund Burke.
 Her early diaries chronicle evenings spent in this cirle at home.
-Largely self-educated at home, her first novel "Evelina" was published...[Read More] (Bio by: s.canning) St Swithin Churchyard, Bath, Somerset, England Plot: churchyard, grave
+Largely self-educated at home, her first novel "Evelina" was published...[Read More] (Bio by: s.canning) St Swithin Churchyard, Bath, Bath and North East Somerset Unitary Authority, Somerset, England Plot: churchyard, grave

 Bythesea, John b.
 June 15, 1827 d.
-May 18, 1906 British Victoria Cross War Medal Recipient.
-Bythesea served as a Rear Admiral in the Royal Navy.
-He was awarded his medal for service at Crimea on August 9, 1854.
-(Bio by: K) Bath Abbey Cemetery, Widcombe, Somerset, England Plot: third row on the left (as you walk from the mortuary chapel) just over half way down the central aisle of the first block.
+May 18, 1906 Crimean War Victoria Cross Recipient.
+Born in Somerset, England, he served as a Lieutenant in the British Royal Navy.
+On August 9, 1854, the British Fleet lay off the Island of Wardo, in the Baltic Sea and Lieutenant Bythesea was the officer of the watch on HMS Arrogant.
+Having received information that an Aide-de-Camp of the Emperor of Russia had landed on the Island of Wardo, in charge of mail and dispatches for the Russian General, Lieutenant Bythesea with the assistance of a Stoker obtained...[Read More] (Bio by: John "J-Cat" Griffith) Bath Abbey Cemetery, Widcombe, Bath and North East Somerset Unitary Authority, Somerset, England Plot: third row on the left (as you walk from the mortuary chapel) just over half way down the central aisle of the first block.
 It is marked by an 8ft Celtic Cross.